elitzab/EV-Charging-Simulation/README.md

 | `phev_fraction` | 0.5 | Share of arrivals that are PHEV |
 | `arrival_scale` | 0.1 | Scales ODIN survey counts to this lot's size |
 | `num_replications` | 100 | Number of simulation replications |

+The values listed in the second column can be updated to test different scenarios.